Theme API Reference

 ├── checkout.liquid # Checkout flow

-├── account.liquid # Customer dashboard
+├── account.liquid # Customer account — order history (landing page)

 ├── order-detail.liquid # Individual order details